Skip to content

 DEPTH_SHIFT

-Returns: np.ndarray: Dequantized depth tensor.
+Returns: np.ndarray or th.tensor: Dequantized depth tensor.

 Source code in OmniGibson/omnigibson/learning/utils/obs_utils.py